 First Fandom presents two annual or nearly annual awards: since 1976 the Hall of Fame Award and since 1998, the Sam Moskowitz Archive Award.
 Most years they are presented at the beginning the Hugo Award ceremony at the World Science Fiction Convention.

-The 75th World Science Fiction Convention, Worldcon 75 took place in Helsinki, Finland.
+The 77th World Science Fiction Convention, Worldcon 77 took place in Dublin, Ireland.

 ANNUAL MEMBERSHIP DUES

 Please send renewal checks (payable to Keith W. Stokes) to Keith at 14305 West 83rd Place, Lenexa, KS 66215.
 If you are uncertain if you are current, email firstname.lastname@example.org

 Bill Schelly was born in Walla Walla, Washington, on November 2, 1951; he died from bone cancer unexpectedly on September 12, 2019.